 Impressive architecture and outstanding acoustics

 The Andermatt Concert Hall was designed by Studio Seilern Architects under the direction of Christina Seilern.
-It is the first large concert hall designed specifically for a winter sports location.
+The Andermatt Concert Hall is the first large concert hall designed specifically for a year-round destination in the mountains.
 The auditorium, awash with natural light and with seating for about 650, offers an intimate atmosphere and features a flexible stage with space for a 75-piece orchestra.
 Kahle Acoustics and Ducks Scéno, who were responsible for the acoustics and the auditorium design, also designed the Cité de la musique – Philharmonie de Paris.
 London-based Studio Seilern Architects also designed, among others, the Annenberg Centre for the Performing Arts at Wellington College in the UK.
 As former head of the London branch of Rafael Viñoly Architects, Christina Seilern was responsible for major projects, including 20 Fenchurch in London, the Curve Performing Arts Centre in Leicester, the Mahler 4 Office Tower in Amsterdam, and the Wageningen University Plant Research Centre in the Netherlands.

 With its flexible interior design, the Andermatt Concert Hall is also well suited for conferences, exhibitions, banquets, and weddings.
 The hall has a wood interior construction.
 It has outstanding acoustics and is outfitted with state-of-the-art conference technology.
 You can find all information about the various spaces and their use under “Conference infrastructure”.

 Events are held throughout the year at the Andermatt Concert Hall.
 A variety of classical-music festivals with international performers ensures that Andermatt is a fixture on the world map of classical music.
 Regular comedy evenings, film screenings, and pop, rock and jazz concerts assure a diverse programme.